akazukin5151/syncplay/README.md

 ## Install for Linux

-1. Install `webtorrent-cli` using the link above
+1. Clone this repo and install from source as normal
-2. Clone this repo and install from source as normal
+2. Install `webtorrent-syncplay` from the dir (`npm install -g` could work)

 ## First time setup